UniversalDependencies/docs/workgroups/newdoc/simple_verbal_clauses.md

 In English, nominal core arguments are bare noun phrases (that is, without preposition).
 Oblique arguments and nominal adjuncts are prepositional phrases.
-There is one exception: a bare nominal may be used as a temporal adjunct expressing
+There is one exception: a bare nominal may be used as a temporal adjunct:
-duration:

 * _He works the whole week._
+* _She comes every Friday._

 In an unmarked declarative sentence, the core argument preceding the verb is the subject, and if there is another core argument following the verb, it is